 AKC Canine Good Citizen Training & Certification

-This class helps you and your dog practice the necessary skills for the AKC Canine Good Citizen certification.
-Final session is the testing date!
+This class will help you and your dog learn the necessary skills for the AKC Canine Good Citizen (CGC) certification.
+The final session of the class is the official testing date.

-Your dog can pass the CGC test and earn a class completion certificate only, or you may choose to earn an official AKC title (includes completion certificate).
-With official AKC titles, the title is listed on the dog’s Title Record, and “CGC” may be listed after the dog’s name (e.g., “Princess, CGC”).
-To earn CGC as an official title, dogs must have one of the 3 types of registration: 1) AKC number, 2) Purebred Alternative Listing number (PAL), or 3) AKC Canine Partners number (For mixed-breed dogs).
+Your dog can pass the CGC test and earn a class completion certificate only through CIC or you may choose to earn an official AKC title which includes the CIC completion certificate.
+To earn CGC as an official title through the AKC, dogs must have one of the 3 types of registration: 1) AKC number, 2) Purebred Alternative Listing number (PAL), or 3) AKC Canine Partners number (For mixed-breed dogs).
 More information here.

 4 weeks | 1 hour/week